 Tylenol Cold Multi-Symptom Severe Side Effects

-Generic Name: acetaminophen / dextromethorphan / guaifenesin / phenylephrine
+Generic name: acetaminophen / dextromethorphan / guaifenesin / phenylephrine

 Applies to acetaminophen / dextromethorphan / guaifenesin / phenylephrine: oral capsule, oral liquid, oral tablet.

 For Healthcare Professionals

 Applies to acetaminophen/dextromethorphan/guaifenesin/phenylephrine: oral capsule, oral liquid, oral powder for reconstitution, oral tablet.